-Electronic media
+Electronic Media

-All communications systems, including but not limited to computers, electronic mail, Intranet, Internet access, company-provided telephones, and voice mail, are the property of the organization and are to be used primarily for business purposes in accordance with electronic communications policies and standards.
+All communications systems, including but not limited to computers, electronic mail, Intranet, Internet access, Company-provided telephones, and voice mail, are the property of the organization and are to be used primarily for business purposes in accordance with electronic communications policies and standards.
 Limited reasonable personal use of HCA Healthcare communications systems is permitted; however, users should assume these communications are not private.
-Users of computer and facility telephonic systems should presume no expectation of privacy in anything they create, store, send, or receive on the computer and telephonic systems, and the company reserves the right to monitor and/or access communications usage and content consistent with company policies and procedures.
+Users of computer and facility telephonic systems should presume no expectation of privacy in anything they create, store, send, or receive on the computer and telephonic systems, and the Company reserves the right to monitor and/or access communications usage and content consistent with Company policies and procedures.
+Colleagues that are eligible for Company-owned devices are responsible for the safe-handling, protection, compliant usage, and return of the device.

-Colleagues may not use company devices or company-provided communication channels or access the Internet or Social Media to view, post, store, transmit, download, or distribute any threatening materials; knowingly, recklessly, or maliciously false materials; obscene materials; or anything constituting or encouraging a criminal offense, giving rise to civil liability, or otherwise violating any laws.
+Colleagues may not use Company devices or Company-provided communication channels or access the Internet or Digital Media to view, post, store, transmit, download, or distribute any threatening materials; knowingly, recklessly, or maliciously false materials; obscene materials; or anything constituting or encouraging a criminal offense, giving rise to civil liability, or otherwise violating any laws.
 Also, these channels of communication may not be used to send chain letters, personal broadcast messages, photos or videos, or copyrighted documents that are not authorized for reproduction.